Prices from £17.95

 These side effects usually go away on their own.

-Signs of an allergic reaction may including a rash, itching, weal, swelling of the lips, face, tongue, throat and eyes, difficulty breathing and swallowing.
+Signs of an allergic reaction may include a rash, itching, weal, swelling of the lips, face, tongue, throat and eyes, difficulty breathing and swallowing.

-Always store medicine out of the sight and reach of children.
+Always store aciclovir cream out of the sight and reach of children.